 If you’re using these, then some key parts to measure are: waist, arms and thighs.

 The scales are not a great measure of acute changes in body recomposition, but they can show trends over time.

 If you are going to weigh yourself, here are a few tips:

 - Stay consistent.
 Ideally weigh yourself first thing in the morning before you eat or drink anything, without clothes on and every day.
 Then take your lowest weight that week and use that

 - You can weigh yourself once every week, but it will be less accurate

 - The scale weight will always fluctuate even if you are losing body fat

 Performance goals are great.
-These could be things like getting your first pushup or pullup, increasing your strength or run time.
+These could be things like getting your first pushup or pullup, or increasing your strength.